sbarex/MediaInfo/README.md

 The javascript environment is shared with all scripts defined in menu items, thus allowing you to set values in the code to pass from one script to another.
 The scripts are executed in order of belonging in the menu.

 Since the environment is shared among all the scripts, **remember to be careful not to declare the same global variables in multiple scripts using `let` and `const` statement** (If you need to redeclare a global variable you can use the `var` statement).

+The javascript environment will be reset every time a new contextual menu generation in reguired.
+So you cannot share data between menu generate for different files.

 Exceptions thrown during code execution are indicated by an exclamation icon.